Title: The Maharaja Duleep Singh

 [on the right] “M & N HANHART, [next line] CHROMO-LITHOGRAPHERS."

 [in the centre] “His Highness [next line] THE MAHARAJAH DULEEP SINGH. [next line] from a Painting by Winterhalter in the possession of Her Majesty. [next line] Published by permission of Her Majesty, [next line] by John.
 Mitchell Royal Library 33 Old Bond Street London."

 Bibliographic Reference(s): F. A. Khan, The Princess Bamba Collection Catalogue: Antiquities of Sikh Period (Lahore: Department of Archaeology, 1961), 10, cat. no. 46.

-A chromolithograph of Maharaja Dalip Singh after the original in oils by the German painter and lithographer Franz Xaver Winterhalter.
-The young Maharaja is shown wearing Indian attire, resting his left hand on his cross belt and his right hand on the hilt of a sheathed sword.
-He wears a bejeweled sirpēsh in his turban and a jewel-framed miniature of Queen Victoria.
-A white-domed structure can be seen in the background on the right.
-This chromo-lithograph print carries the signature "Winterhalter 1854".
+This is a chromolithograph of an oil painting by the German painter and lithographer, Franz Xaver Winterhalter.
+The young Maharaja is shown wearing an Indian attire, resting his left hand on his cross belt and the right hand on the hilt of a sheathed sword.
+He wears a bejewelled sar-pesh in his turban and a gem-studded frame carrying a miniature portrait of Queen Victoria hanging from one of the many strings of pearls around his neck.

 The building with three white domes and two minarets in the background appears to be the Badshahi Mosque Lahore.